openHPI/codeocean/docs/LOCAL_SETUP_VAGRANT.md

 ## Start CodeOcean and Poseidon

-For the development environment with Vagrant, three server processes are required: the Rails server for the main application, a Webpack server providing JavaScript and CSS assets and Poseidon to manage runners.
+For the development environment with Vagrant, four server processes are required: the Rails server for the main application, a Webpack server providing JavaScript and CSS assets, the Solid Queue supervisor to process background jobs, and Poseidon to manage runners.
 As those processes will be run in the virtual machine, you always need to connect to the VM with `vagrant ssh`.

 1. Webpack dev server: